Bhives/TR-1/README.md

 # Skills and abilities:

   - C++/C# developing: over 2-year practice at the college/university.
 The most complicated project - game "Battle City";
   - web-developing with PHP, CSS, JavaScript and HTML: over 1-year practice at the college.
-Had been developing an online store for my    gaduation project;
+Had been developing an online store for my    graduation project;
   - practice in database creating and management with SQL-language (with such templates as MySQL and PHPMyAdmin) and using them with developed by me Windows applications and Web sites;
   - over 3 years of studying and creating graphic projects in such instruments as CorelDraw, AdobePhotoshop, AutoCAD, 3ds Max.